...

 Homeowners often describe a furnace making a grinding noise as “nails on a chalkboard” or metal dragging on concrete.
 If you hear this or your furnace is making a screeching noise, it points to a mechanical failure.

-This usually indicates a critical failure in the blower wheel, also called a squirrel cage.
+The Cause: This usually indicates a critical failure in the blower wheel, also called a squirrel cage.
 The wheel has likely broken off the motor shaft and is physically scraping against the metal blower housing.
-It might also mean a broken motor mount has caused the entire furnace blower making noise by dropping the assembly.
+It might also mean a broken motor mount has caused the entire furnace blower to make noise by dropping the assembly.

 Loud Hissing (Gas vs. Air)